The Foundation Staff

 Joan Mitchell Catalogue Raisonné

-As the Project Manager for the Joan Mitchell Catalogue Raisonné, Suzi is responsible for overseeing the Catalogue Raisonné project, identifying necessary areas of research, overseeing the team of researchers, developing a timeline and budget for the project, and will manage the eventual production and publication of the multi-volume book.
+As the Project Director for the Joan Mitchell Catalogue Raisonné, Suzi is responsible for overseeing the Catalogue Raisonné project, identifying necessary areas of research, overseeing the team of researchers, developing a timeline and budget for the project, and will manage the eventual production and publication of the multi-volume book.
 Prior to beginning her research on Mitchell, Suzi was the Editor and Project Manager for the Hans Hofmann Catalogue Raisonné of Paintings, and has served as the Director of Membership for the Catalogue Raisonné Scholars Association since 2013.
 She has also worked with contemporary artists, including painter Terry Winters, at Matthew Marks Gallery in New York, and at the intaglio etching studio Paulson Press in California.
 She received a BA in art history from Northwestern University and MA from New York University.
-She lives in Brooklyn with her husband, son, and two cats.
+She lives in Brooklyn with her husband, two sons, and cat.

 At the Joan Mitchell Catalogue Raisonné, Sara Green conducts research focused on the provenance of Mitchell’s works.
 Originally from Downingtown, PA, Sara relocated to Ohio in 2008 to study art history and French literature at Oberlin College.
 While an undergraduate, Sara studied abroad at the Université Libre de Bruxelles, before completing an honors thesis on metafictional texts by writers Jorge Semprún and Patrick Modiano.
 After graduating in 2012, Sara spent a year working as a curatorial assistant at Oberlin’s Allen Memorial Art Museum.
 In June of 2015, Sara received a masters in art history from Williams College and The Clark Art Institute, where her research focused on post-WWII French visual culture.
 While a graduate student, Sara interned at The Clark’s Print Room and its Research and Academic Program.
 Her graduate studies culminated in a thesis on hybrid photographic and poetic works by the French artist Denis Roche.